getsentry/sentry-javascript/MIGRATION.md

 session.close('ok');
 ```

+## Propagation of Baggage Header

+We introduced a new way of propagating tracing and transaction-related information between services.
+This
+change adds the [`baggage` HTTP header](https://www.w3.org/TR/baggage/) to outgoing requests if the instrumentation of requests is enabled.
+Since this adds a header to your HTTP requests, you might need
+to adjust your Server's CORS settings to allow this additional header.
 ## General API Changes

 For our efforts to reduce bundle size of the SDK we had to remove and refactor parts of the package which introduced a few changes to the API: